Butralin: Usage

 Butralin is sold in Mozambique as "Tobralin 36% EC", made in South Africa.
 Users are instructed to pour 10 mL on each tobacco plant by hand, and not to unclog nozzles with their mouths.

 In China, over 100 tons per year are used, as of 2022, on garlic, soybean, tomato, rice, peanut, pepper, cotton, eggplant, and watermelon.
 The maximum residue limit is 0.02 to 0.1 mg/kg.
 The growing Chinese market sells it in 36% or 48% emulsifiable concentrates, and in development as of 2012, a 41% wettable powder.
 The powder claims to be environmentally friendly, as it lacks the volatile organic molecules such as toluene and xylene used as solvent in EC formulations.
 The powder is recommended to be applied at 2100 g/Ha (active ingredient).

 In Australia, butralin was registered in 1996.
 Butralin as an active ingredient is still registered, though no product containing it has been registered since 2008.
 It may have been registered before 1990.

 American usage (by USGS estimates) has held roughly steady at about 40,000 lb per year (data from 1996 to 2018).

 Health

 Butralin is of low acute toxicity.
 There is no association with lung cancer.

-It is very toxic to daphnia.
+It is very toxic to plankton of the genus Daphnia.